 Cats without human homes.

-Now, before you start getting teary eyed and pledging to adopt every feral cat you find, we have some news for you: cats are meant to be wild.
+Now, before you start getting teary eyed and pledging to adopt every feral cat or feral kittens you find, we have some news for you: cats are meant to be wild.

 Don’t get us wrong: we love our dear, adorable, pamper-worthy domesticated cats!
 We love them so much we worked some scientific mojo to make sure you have a heads up when your kitty’s not feeling quite right.